• Skip to primary navigation

 Finally, add the remaining flour mixture and continue to mix just until everything is evenly combined - don’t overmix.
 Scrape down the bowl and beater with a spatula to ensure all ingredients are incorporated.
 The batter will be fairly thick.

-Step five: Transfer half of the cake batter to your prepared baking pan, smoothing it out in an even layer with an offset spatula.
+Step five: Transfer half of the cake batter to your prepared pan, smoothing it out in an even layer with an offset spatula.
 Spread about half of the streusel mixture over the batter, pressing the mixture into large crumbs as you go.

 Use your palm to gently press the streusel layer into the batter - just slightly!
 Then, spread the remaining batter on top of the cake.
 Finally, top this layer with the remaining streusel.